-For the last seven years, a team from Su-Kam has been quietly at work in the African nation of Malawi, one of the most under-developed regions of the world.
-The team's objective – to bring electricity for the first time to the inhabitants of five remote villages: Chigundu, Mdayaka, Eluyumi, Kumbande and Kadzuwa.
+For the last ten years, a Su-Kam team has been working quietly in one of the most under-developed regions of the world – Malawi.
+Their mission is simple – to bring the boon of electricity to the inhabitants of five remote villages: Chigundu, Mdayaka, Eluyumi, Kumbande and Kadzuwa.

-The team observed and analysed the conditions in the villages.
-The wind speeds in these villages were found to be around 5 metres per second, adequate to generate electricity.
-Sunshine is also in abundance.
+The team first observed and analyzed the conditions in the villages.
+The wind speeds in these villages were around 5 meters per second, adequate enough to generate electricity.
+Sunshine was also in abundance.
 Accordingly, the Su-Kam team decided to set up a hybrid system using a combination of solar and wind energy.
-The usage of the windmills succeeded in bringing down both the costs of the project and the space requirements of the installations.
+The usage of windmills succeeded in bringing down not only the cost of the project but also in reducing the space requirements for the installations.

-In each village, Su-Kam has installed 3 wind generators of 4.2 kW each, along with solar photovoltaic modules of 24 V / 150 W, generating 7.5 kW.
-All told, the systems are generating 20.1 kW for around 150 households in each village.
+In each village, Su-Kam installed 3 wind generators of 4.2 kW each, along with solar photovoltaic modules of 24 V / 150 W, generating 7.5 kW.
+The systems today generate 20.1 kW for around 150 households in each village.

-This unique hybrid system was designed and customised by Su-Kam's in-house R&D, keeping in mind the objective of maximising the use of natural resources like the wind and the sun, and at the same time not losing sight of the objective to make the systems economical, reliable, long lasting and perhaps most importantly, environment friendly.
+This unique hybrid system was designed and customized by Su-Kam's in-house R&D team, keeping in mind the objective of maximizing the use of natural resources like wind and the sun, and at the same time not losing sight of the objective to make the systems economical, reliable, long lasting and perhaps most importantly, environment friendly.